 5. Research Your Local Market

-As you find out your costs, the next step is to research your local market.
-Even though you have a unique business and clients, it can be helpful to know what other photographers are charging in the area and if your prices are in line.
-Avoid using their exact pricing structure (because you have different businesses), but knowing if you are undercharging or overcharging can make a big difference in pricing.
+Another important part of how to price photography prints is knowing your local market.
+Even though you have a unique business and clients, it can be helpful to know what other photographers are charging in the area and if your prices are in line with those.
+Avoid using their exact pricing structure (because you have different businesses), but knowing if you are undercharging or overcharging could make a big difference in pricing and the type of clients you attract.
 This will help you know what to mark up to set on your prints so you can make a profit.
 And, it can help you remain an attractive option to clients in your local market.

 6. Create Simple Pricing

-As you settle on the prices for your photography prints, be sure to make it simple.
-Your clients are dealing with a lot before the wedding day.
-They have many decisions to make about their big day that it can become overwhelming.
-Anything you can do to make things simple will help.
+As you settle on the prices for your photo prints, ensure that you keep your photography price list simple.
+Your clients are dealing with a lot before the wedding day, and if you can make their lives a little less complicated and decision-making a little easier, they are definitely going to appreciate you for it.
 This especially means simplicity in your pricing.
 Make it easy for your clients to understand the price of your prints (and easy to buy) so they are more motivated to purchase.

 Also, think about your clients’ loved ones who may purchase prints from you.
 They likely have never worked with you, as the bride and groom have, so this will be their first impression of you.
 Make it a positive experience so they can share all about you with their family and friends.
 Learn more about how to build a pricing page for your photography business to provide this experience every time.

-Once you price your prints, it is time to sell them.
+Once you know how to price photography prints, it is time to sell those prints.
 Here are a few tips to help you make print sales a major part of your photography business and increase your sales.

 - Make it a part of your workflow.
 Just like you have systems in place for other parts of your wedding photography business, incorporate print sales into your workflow.
 That way, you will not need to find a last-minute solution to sell prints to your clients.
 Prints will be a part of your wedding workflow from start to finish.